Problem with single instance in Windows (Audacious 3.5)

 Use D-Bus name ownership to implement single-instance behavior correctly.
 Closes: #457.

-#1 Updated by John Lindgren almost 2 years ago
+#1 Updated by John Lindgren about 2 years ago

 - Description updated (diff)